In this post I try to give a concise explanation of why I believe the following things are more likely than not:

 If you have some technical skills, then you could consider using your career to work on technical alignment problems.
 If you’re interested in this, I’d be happy to talk to you about how to go about doing this — find my contact info here: awestover.github.io.

 Confronting this issue seriously can be quite distressing.
+I think talking about it can help, and am very willing to discuss this with you, especially if you disagree with my conclusions.
 I’ll put some initial thoughts on how this should impact the way I live my life here: 5 years.

 further reading